Overview: The Barkuloo Branch

 The close proximity of these sons of Harmen Janse van Borculo who remained in the New York City area had the effect of producing some consistency in the spelling of their surname.
 "Barkeloo" tended to be the earlier phonetic interpretation by church clerics with the eventual transition to Barkuloo occurring before 1800, and achieving some permanency shortly thereafter.
 Although both spellings exist today, the Barkuloo variation predominates, which is why it was chosen to represent the entire branch.

 Jan Harmense Barkeloo's disappearance from Northfield DR church records and local tax lists by 1708 presupposes an early death.
 Only four daughters have ever been identified, putting the extension of his branch as a surname carrier in serious jeopardy.
-Without sons to continue his line, Jan's status as a potential forefather of Barkeloo bearing descendants all but disappeared with him.
-His daughter's lines are, however, traceable.
-The sudden appearance of a Barkuloo line on Staten Island in the 1740's cannot be ignored as a possible extension of Jan Harmense Barkeloo.
+Without sons to continue his line, Jan's status as a potential forefather of Barkeloo bearing descendants would have all but disappeared with him, if his disappearance from Northfield Reformed Church records was due to his death and not a sudden resettlement elsewhere.
+His three known daughters married, and their lines are traceable into the 1740's.
+The sudden reappearance of a Barkuloo line on Staten Island in the 1740's cannot be ignored as a possible extension of Jan Harmense Barkeloo, from a yet unknown son.

 Pedigree Charts(outline)